 When you drink alcoholic drinks in pregnancy, the alcohol passes directly from your bloodstream into your baby’s bloodstream via the placenta.
 The baby’s liver is one of the last of the major body organs to develop.
 This means your baby is unable to process the alcohol in its bloodstream.
 Therefore, when babies are exposed to too much alcohol it can have a significantly bad effect on their health, growth and development.

 Any drugs you use in pregnancy will also pass into your baby’s bloodstream.
 This can include familiar over-the-counter products and prescriptions, to recreational/illegal drugs.
 Many over-the-counter or prescription drugs should not be taken in pregnancy, so be sure to read the labels and only use those which are safe.
+You can ask your midwife, pharmacist or GP for advice on medications if you’re unsure.

 Studies show that using illegal drugs in pregnancy is associated with an increased risk of: